brullee/yasmine-plastics/README.md

 ## What it does

 The product catalog is browsable by category with a quick view modal and full product detail pages.
 Each product has an image gallery, color and size options, specs, and a quote request form.
+Container products link to compatible lids and vice versa, with paired color/size selectors and a quick view without leaving the page.
 A dedicated homepage section highlights custom manufacturing capabilities and links to a pre-configured quote flow for custom orders.
 The admin panel at `admin.yasmineplastics.com` handles products, categories, colors, sizes, units, and media, including a bulk image upload flow with automatic normalization.

 ## Features